getazur/azur-nodes-map/README.md

-# Qwertycoin nodes map
+# CROAT nodes map

-Visualizes Qwertycoin nodes on the map.
+Visualizes CROAT nodes on the map.

 ## What you need
-You need a running Qwertycoind on the same system on Port 8197 or change line 8 in location.js
+You need a running CROAT on the same system on Port 8197 or change line 8 in location.js

 ## How to run